Best used electric cars 2023

 Thanks to Tesla’s continual software updates often bringing new features, the Model 3 should still feel modern for years to come.
 You’ll also be able to access Tesla’s excellent Supercharger network, providing the Model 3 with 0-80% charging times of as little as 36 minutes.
 However, there is a fee to charge Model 3’s, unlike some of Tesla’s earlier models.

-There are three variants to choose from, but for £35,000 you’ll be looking at mostly rear-wheel-drive Standard Range Plus models which return around 250 miles on a single charge.
-With a budget of around £40,000 you can also consider the dual-motor and all-wheel-drive Long Range version – with a 360 mile range – or the Performance model with a supercar-rivalling 449bhp, but slightly shorter 315 mile range.
+There are three variants to choose from, and the lowest-priced cars will mostly be rear-wheel-drive Standard Range Plus models which return around 250 miles on a single charge.
+With a larger budget you could also consider the dual-motor and all-wheel-drive Long Range version – with a 360 mile range – or the Performance model with a supercar-rivalling 449bhp, but slightly shorter 315 mile range.

 The Renault Zoe is a great choice if you have a tight budget, as it's easy to find cars for less than £10,000.
 The Zoe is a supermini with around 100 miles of range in basic form, which is good for commuters who live in a city or town and can charge at home or at work.

 The Zoe's funky looks and stylish interior mean there's plenty to like about it, and the punchy low-speed performance injects some fun into an otherwise dreary commute.
 It's reliable and comfortable, so make a good used buy at the lower end of the market.